Peterka Ondřej

 You can also submit a report for the following actions and omissions:

 The procedure described herein can’t be used to report breaches for the protection of classified information according to Art.
 1, para.
-3 of the Classified Information Protection Act, as well as breaches that became known to individuals practicing law who are under a statutory obligation of professional secrecy.
+3 of the Classified Information Protection Act, as well as breaches that became known to individuals practicing law who are under a statutory obligation of professional secrecy, breaches of the secrecy of health information as per art.
+27 Health Act as well as breaches of the rules for award of public procurements in the field of defense and national security, when in the scope of Art.
+346 TFEU .

 WHO CAN SUBMIT A REPORT?

-Any physical person can file a report on breaches he/she became aware of in the context of his/her relation with the Company (work related context), namely in his/her capacity of: employee or other person who works regardless of the nature of work of the means of payment or the source of financing; person who works without being employed and/or is self-employed and/or performs a craft activity; volunteer or intern; shareholder, sole owner of the capital, member of management or supervisory body; person who works for a natural person or a legal entity, its subcontractors or suppliers; job applicant who acquired as such information on a breach; employee, where the information is received within a terminated employment relationship; any other reporting person, who communicates information on a Breach, obtained by him/her in a work -related context.
+Any physical person can file a report on breaches he/she became aware of in the context of his/her relation with the Company (work related context), namely in his/her capacity of: employee as per Art.
+45 TFEU or other person who works regardless of the nature of work of the means of payment or the source of financing; is self-employed as per Art.
+49 TFEU including person who works without being employed and/or performs a liberal profession and/or craft activity; volunteer, paid or unpaid and intern; shareholder, sole owner of the capital, member of management or supervisory body; person who works for a natural person or a legal entity, contractors, its subcontractors or suppliers; a person whose employment relationship is about to begin if information on a breach has been acquired in the course of the selection process or other precontractual relations; employee, where the information is received within a terminated employment relationship.

 HOW CAN YOU SUBMIT A REPORT?

-A report can be submitted in written form through the channel established for this purpose, to the following e-mail address: whistleblowing@peterkapartners.bg.
+A report can be submitted in written form through the channel established for this purpose, to the following e-mail address of the Deputy-Director whistleblowing@peterkapartners.bg or to whistleblowing2@peterkapartners.bg if the report is filed against the Deputy-Director.
 The report will be reviewed and subsequent actions will be carried out in such a way that conflict of interests to be avoided.

 ARE THERE REQUIREMENTS TO THE REPORTS?

-The report should be filed in the form available here and has to contain at least the following information:
+A report in writing should be filed in the form available here: BG Reporting-Form.docx (live.com) and has to contain at least the following information:

 Reports which refer to a breach committed in more than two years before the filing of the report as well as anonymous reports and reports on breaches which do not fall within the scope of the Act, indicated above, and the content of which does not provide indication that the report is plausible will not be admissible.